 Master of Arts Programme in European Studies

 The lectures are given by qualified lecturers with exemplary research and teaching records, as well as by guest speakers from both academia and industry.
 Academically, the programme also benefits from the presence of the Centre for European Studies, a research-focused network across Lund University.
-Thus, our programme offers a solid theoretical foundation for the study of European culture, identity and politics.
-Furthermore, it develops students’ practical skills through a project management course and the possibility of going on an internship. (read more about the programme structure)

-Analyzing identity, communication and values
+Analysing identity, communication and values

 As a student on this programme, you will learn to:

-- understand notions of European culture and history, as well as collective identity dynamics,
+- understand notions of European culture and history as well as collective identity dynamics,

 - master the important features of European Union institutions and governance,